-When the call of the wild reaches fever pitch, few places answer quite like Nimmo Bay Wilderness Resort, a rugged luxury lodge on British Columbia’s Pacific coast.
-Reached only by air or water, the lodge crests the shore of Mackenzie Sound, a saltwater channel flanked by the mighty Great Bear Rainforest.
+When the call of the wild reaches fever pitch, few places answer quite like Nimmo Bay Wilderness Resort, a rugged luxury lodge on the Pacific coast of British Columbia.
+Reached only by air or water, the lodge crests the shore of the Mackenzie Sound, a saltwater channel flanked by the mighty Great Bear Rainforest.
 It’s miles from the nearest town and surrounded by hills swathed with thick forest, attesting to the grit and determination of founders Deborah and Craig, who began building in 1980.
 Their unfailing optimism has made Nimmo one of the most sought-after lodges of its kind, as famous for its wildlife as it is for its part-of-the-family-style hospitality.
 Bears and bobcats may have the run of the woods, but the lodge is a haven of creature comforts, including cedarwood hot tubs, a floating sauna and a toasty bar stocked with whiskies and fine wines – the perfect cap to a day’s heli-fishing or whale watching.

 The all-inclusive rate covers all meals, select alcoholic drinks and guided activities like boat tours, kayaking and hiking trips.

 Be sure to read some of Deborah and Craig’s remarkable book about Nimmo, charting their story and family history.
 You’ll find a copy in the lodge.

 Nimmo Bay is open from May to October each year.

 Unbridled access to remote rainforest, lakes and inlets; floating alfresco lounge and sauna; WiFi throughout; laundry.
 In rooms: a free minibar stocked with local wine, juices, sodas and beer; tea and coffee kit; a steel water bottle for each guest to keep; a Bose sound system and organic Silk Road bath products.